brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

 ```

-The meat of the function that allows us to reuse the same REST API call to updat ethe package is in this tiny section of code that allows us to define the body as application json and stringify the package document we created.
+The meat of the function that allows us to reuse the same REST API call to update the package is in this tiny section of code that allows us to define the body as application json and stringify the package document we created.

 ```js
         const response = await fetch(vurl, {